eneisen-ibm/copilot-workshop-labs/lab_1/challenge/README.md

 2. **Full Changes Review**:
    - Use GitHub Copilot to review all uncommitted changes
    - Address any suggestions for code quality, documentation, or best practices

-### Task 5: Pull Request Summary
-**Objective**: Create a comprehensive PR summary using Copilot

-1. **Create a pull request in the web browser**
-2. **Use Copilot to generate a detailed PR summary** that includes:
-   - What functionality was implemented
-   - Key changes made to each file
-   - Testing instructions

-### Task 6: Pull Request Review Process
-**Objective**: Experience AI-assisted code review

-1. **Add GitHub Copilot as a reviewer** to your pull request
-2. **Review Copilot's feedback** and make necessary adjustments
-3. **Understand the collaborative review process** with AI assistance

 ## Expected Outcomes
 After completing this lab, the system will: